Souvik-Nayak/github-username-search/README.md

 ## About The Project :

-A simple github username searcher app using Github api based on NEXTjs.
+A simple github username searcher app using Github api based on NEXTjs and Reactjs.

 ## Tech Stack :